 Benefits and Opportunities

-- Students are also welcome to join the weekly Science Literacy Teaching Journal Club to learn more about scientific teaching.
+- Participate in the weekly Science Literacy Teaching Journal Club to learn more about scientific teaching and evidence-based pedagogy

 See the Application section to see a list of activities in which previous fellows and scholars have participated.